ModDota/moddota.github.io/_articles/scripting/particle-attachment.md

 This type of particles is the easiest to attach.
 They are tied to a modifier and automatically stop after the modifier is destroyed.

-For this to, the particle system duration usually needs to be infinite, designed as a simple buff, internally they have a single control point which is set with the `EffectAttachType` key.
+For this too, the particle system duration usually needs to be infinite, designed as a simple buff, internally they have a single control point which is set with the `EffectAttachType` key.

 **Example**
 ```